Guide to Telemarketing: Its Definition, Best Practices, and More

 Upsell for the benefits, not the profit.
 In the world of telemarketing, upselling isn’t optional.
 You at least have to try and upsell the customer before letting them go.
 Sure, the practice can be a bit of a nuisance, but try to upsell the person for the benefits.
 If they let you, list out all the benefits of the package you’re selling them.
 Tell them why it’s important for them to get this.

-Lead generation, sales, inbound, and outbound telemarketing are what encompass the practice.
+There are several examples of telemarketing.
 Their very existence often overlaps with each other, the general responsibilities not much far off.

 Lead generation